tohojo/flent/doc/options.rst

 .. option:: --legend-columns=LEGEND_COLUMNS
     Set the number of columns in the legend.

+.. option:: --reverse-legend

+   Reverse the order of items in the legend.
+This can be useful to make the legend order match the data series in some cases.

 .. option:: --filter-legend

    Filter legend labels by removing the longest common substring from all